fabianwilliams/fabianwilliams/README.md

 * 🌱 I’m currently leading products on Artifical Intelligence using Semantic Kernel, Model Context Protocol (MCP) and Agent to Agent (A2A)
 * 📫 Effective ways to reach me are on twitter @fabianwilliams or LinkedIn /in/fabiangwilliams unless you have my phone number of course 😄

+### For most of these Repos here publicly you can see a Video, Code Walk-Thru on my YouTube channel here.
+Consider Subscribing! - https://go.fabswill.com

 <!--
 **fabianwilliams/fabianwilliams** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.